Garbage Collector – MIDI Expression and Switching Device

 MIDI Connection

 The MIDI sockets are assigned according to the official MIDI specification of MIDI TRS using MIDI TRS Type A, like pedals from Boss or Wampler.
 A 1/8″ (3.5 mm) stereo jack plug is used.
-The MIDI Thru socket is a low latency MIDI Thru with a latency of less than 1 ms.
+The MIDI Thru socket is latency-free.

 MIDI TRS Type-A to DIN 5-Pin